gchq/sleeper/docs/development/design-risks-and-mitigations.md

 All of these currently use AWS Lambda.
 Currently an invocation of a lambda can have at most 10240MB of memory.
-Hence there is a risk of running out of memory if a table has lots of partitions and hence lots of file references, or if the state for multiple tables are loaded in to memory at the same time.
+Hence there is a risk of running out of memory if a table has lots of partitions and hence lots of file references, or if the state of multiple tables is loaded in to memory at the same time.

-Most of the places where we need to load the state only require the state of a single table to be in memory at a time.
-For example, garbage collection happens independently for each Sleeper table and so only the state of one table needs be in memory at a time.
-However, there are two places where the state of multiple tables needs to be held in memory at
-once: the query executor lambda and the state store committer lambda; these are discussed separately below.
+Most of the components that interact with the state store are not latency sensitive, e.g. the garbage collection process and the creation of compaction jobs happen periodically (at most once a minute) and there is no requirement for them to execute instantly after they are invoked.
+The property `sleeper.statestore.provider.cache.size` controls the number of state stores that are held in memory at a time.
+This can be set to 1 to ensure that we only need to have enough memory for the state of one table.
+Setting this to 1 means that if a lambda instance is reused across multiple tables then the state store will need to be reloaded but this does not matter as latency is not a concern.
+If the size of the state of a single table is too much for a lambda to handle then the lambda-based approach can be replaced by the use of long-running ECS tasks.

+However, there are two places where latency is a concern and so the state of multiple tables needs to be held in memory at once: the query executor lambda and the state store committer lambda.
+The state store committer lambda is latency sensitive as we want it to quickly receive a new transaction and apply it to the transaction log.
+If the state store provider cache size is set to 1 then any time the committer lambda has to deal with a transaction for a different table it will have to create its state from scratch from the snapshots and the transaction log which will be slow.
+Hence in practice we want the state store committer lambda to have multiple tables in memory at once.
+This can be achieved by replacing the state store commit lambda by one or more long running ECS tasks.

+Latency is obviously a concern in the query executor lambda as we want to respond to queries quickly.
+If the state store cache size is set to 1 then if a lambda instance receives queries for multiple tables it will have to reload the statestore information each time a query for a different table is received.
+This will result in slow queries.
+Again, this can be mitigated by replacing the query executor lambda with a long running ECS task that would enable it to hold the state of multiple tables in memory at once.
+See the next subsection for other advantages that might bring.

 Tests have shown it is possible to hold the information about the file references and the partitions in a table with 132,000 leaf partitions and tens of files per leaf partition in memory.
 Thus the memory limit may not be a problem in practice.
 Moreover, the use of AWS lambda is a convenience rather than a fundamental requirement.
 Lambdas can be easily replaced by ECS services or tasks which have a memory limit of 120GB.
-In the cases where we have large tables, the potential additional cost savings due to use of on-demand lambda rather than a long-running ECS task are likely to be negligible.
+In the cases where we have large tables, the potential additional cost savings due to use of an on-demand lambda rather than a long-running ECS task are likely to be negligible.
 Hence the current approach appears to be viable and in future it would be relatively easy to replace the use of lambda with long-running services which could have more memory.

-The property `sleeper.statestore.provider.cache.size` controls the number of tables for which the state store information is held in memory at once.
-For the lambdas that do not need to hold the state of multiple tables in memory at once, setting this to 1 will mean that only one state store is in memory even if a lambda instance is reused across different tables.
-However, if we set this property to 1 for the query executor lambda then it means that if a lambda instance receives queries for multiple tables then it will have to reload the statestore information each time a query for a different table is received.
-This would result in slow queries.
-Again, this can be mitigated by replacing the query executor lambda with a long running ECS task that would enable it to hold the state of mulitple tables in memory at once.
-See the next subsection for other advantages that might bring.

-The state store committer lambda will need to have the information about multiple tables in memory at once.
-If the state store provider cache size is set to 1 then any time the committer lambda has to deal with a transaction for a different table it will have to create its state from scratch from the snapshots and the transaction log which will be slow.
-Hence in practice we want the state store committer lambda to have multiple tables in memory at once.
-This can again be achieved by replacing the state store commit lambda by one or more long running ECS tasks.

 ## Slow or out-of-date queries due to needing to periodically update view of file references in tables